PaolaRondon/Biomol_classifier/README.md

 ## Instructions 🛠️

+the optimized algorithm is inside the forward__feature_selection folder, same for results and other data <br/>

 cns_smiles.txt | original txt with cns smiles and names <br/>
 non_cns_smiles.txt | original txt with  non cns smiles and names <br/>

+cns_smiles.txt and non_cns_smiles.txt were taken from: hose, A. K., Herbertz, T., Hudkins, R. L., Dorsey, B. D., & Mallamo, J. P. Knowledge-based, central nervous system (CNS) lead selection and lead optimization for CNS drug discovery.
+ACS Chemical Neuroscience, 3(1), pp 50–68, 2012.

 cns_molecues.csv | only cns molecules with all features <br/>
 non_cns_molecues.csv | only non ns molecules with all features <br/>